-The High School Apprenticeship Challenge facilitates and funds paid internships for underrepresented and economically disadvantaged high school students throughout Massachusetts.
+The High School Apprenticeship Challenge facilitates and funds paid internships for underrepresented and low income high school students throughout Massachusetts.
 The program creates more than 100 new internship opportunities each year by subsidizing intern wages for small life sciences companies and research institutions to enable them to hire paid interns.
 The program also offers a pre-internship lab training program for some school districts that provides rigorous biotechnology/biomedical and professional skills development.

 The MLSC reimburses eligible host organizations up to $3,600 per intern, based on $15 per hour for six weeks of full-time work.
 Internships can be part-time or full-time and must take place between May 1, 2023 and April 30, 2024.

 Impact on the Ecosystem

 The program seeks to create paid work-based learning opportunities for underrepresented youth, supplement life science education with rigorous OST training, foster relationships between economically disadvantaged schools and life sciences employers, develop students’ professional workplace skills, increase awareness of life sciences careers, and build a diverse STEM workforce pipeline.